tendermint/spec/rfc/004-reverse-sync.md

 history to verify evidence causing them to panic if they see 2/3 commit on what the node believes to be an invalid block.

-Having the capability to backfill prior blocks also allows nodes with truncated history to become archive nodes which may be beneficial for the network.
+Furthermore, having the capability to backfill prior blocks also allows nodes with truncated history to become archive nodes which may be beneficial for the network.